-Purpose, Objectives, and Key Question
+Purpose, Objectives and Key Question

-The aim of the project is to draw the big picture of how advanced renewable transport fuels (i.e., advanced biofuels and renewable liquid and gaseous transport fuels of non-biological origin) can contribute to the decarbonization of the transport sector.
-The key question is:
+The purpose of the project is to draw the big picture of how advanced renewable transport fuels (i.e., advanced biofuels and renewable liquid and gaseous transport fuels of non-biological origin) can contribute to the decarbonization of the transport sector.

 - How much can advanced renewable transport fuels contribute to the decarbonization of the transport sector?